PostgresApp/PostgresApp/docs/index.md

 	<dt onclick="this.parentElement.getElementsByClassName('active')[0].className='';this.className='active';">Python</dt>
 	<dd>
 		<p>
-			To connect to a PostgreSQL server with Python, please first install the psycopg2 library:
+			To connect to a PostgreSQL server with Python, please install the psycopg2 library first:
 		</p>
 		<pre><code>
 pip install psycopg2